Wonder717/Engineering-Full-Stack-Apps-in-the-Cloud/README.md

 vi.
 It also ensures high availability by virtue of its capacity to be provision in multiple availability zones.

+A common factor that persists in each aforementioned point is the convenience and expediency elastic beanstalk affords an organization in the deployment of an application.

 # Getting Started